 One thing Energy Shield of New Hampshire is the most proud of being a preferred New Hampshire roofing & siding contractor is NONE of our team drinks on the job, and to go a little further we don’t drink period.

-Why did I start this off by sharing that?
-Well, because roofing and siding contractors collectively have earned a reputation of being a bunch of drunks.
-As the market continues to flourish so do those that want to be their own boss.
-We’ve experienced a few employees that did not fit our company culture launch their own “business” after termination.
-Now 100s of terminated or resentful employees think they have what it takes, but end up acting unprofessionally in their new endeavors.
+Why are we sharing that?
+Well, roofing and siding contractors collectively have earned a reputation for being a bunch of drunks.
+As the market continues to flourish, so do those that want to be their own boss.
+We’ve experienced a few employees that did not fit our company culture who launch their own “business” after termination.
+Now, hundreds of terminated or resentful employees think they have what it takes, but end up acting unprofessionally in their new endeavors.

 With a booming housing market comes a booming opportunity for anyone with a ladder rack on their truck to start a roofing company.
-Now I’m not saying all that start out will be bad at what they do, but you need to know how to spot red flags.
+Of course, we’re not saying all that start out will be bad at what they do, but it’s important to spot red flags, including unprofessional behavior.